alisharaff/Be3ly-App/README.md

 # be3lyapp

-A new Ecommerce Flutter project.
+A new E-Commerce Flutter project.

 ## Getting Started